 The Department of Design offers two programs each leading to a Bachelor of Science degree in Graphic Design and Bachelor of Science degree in Interior Design.
+It also offers a minor in Graphic Design.
 Details of each program will follow.